Popular

 It's Not All Bad News

-Woman confused as she edits her resume
+Woman confused as she edits her resume on her laptop

 Bigstock

-If you're confused by all of this grammar talk, don't worry; there is an upside.
+If you're confused by all of this grammar talk, don't worry—there is an upside.
 Most HR departments don't seem to mind mistakes made with compound modifiers.
 Perhaps it's because they don't know the rules of when to use them and when not to.
 That's understandable.
 The rules seem to change depending on who you ask and where you work.

 There are a few general rules though, and they're easy to learn.
 If you follow even the primary one, you should be okay.